 Q28: When would the Service be able to remove the manatee from the Endangered Species List?

 A28: The five-year review identifies threats of potential habitat loss and watercraft collisions and our concerns regarding the adequacy of regulatory mechanisms associated with those threats as the primary reasons the species should be listed as threatened.
 Our specific recommendations include several actions that are needed in order to address these threats and concerns.
-We will not propose removal of the West Indian manatee from the ESA list of threatended and endangered species until we are confident that the future of the species is secure.
+We will not propose removal of the West Indian manatee from the ESA federal list of threatened and endangered species until we are confident that the future of the species is secure.

 Q29: How can I stay current or find out more information on the Florida manatee and your conservation efforts?